krahets/hello-algo/en/docs/chapter_introduction/what_is_dsa.md

 ## 1.2.2 &nbsp; Definition of a data structure

-A "data structure" is a way of organizing and storing data in a computer, with the following design goals:
+A <u>data structure</u> is a way of organizing and storing data in a computer, with the following design goals:

 - Minimize space occupancy to save computer memory.
 - Make data operations as fast as possible, covering data access, addition, deletion, updating, etc.